vertoforce/googlesearch-go/README.md

 }
 ```

+Note that google usually only returns approximately the first ~400 results, so it can not continue beyond that.

 ## How it works

 It makes a request to google (`https://google.com/search?q=`) with the search query.
 It uses a random chrome user-agent.